omahs/paima-engine-docs/docs/home/100-state-machine/325-creating-events/50-timers-ticks.md

 ## 1. Durations

 There are two functions for scheduling events
-- `createScheduledData(inputData: string, blockHeight: number, precompileName: string ): SQLUpdate`
+- `createScheduledData(inputData: string, { target: blockHeight: number }, { precompile: string }): SQLUpdate`
-- `deleteScheduledData(inputData: string, blockHeight: number | null): SQLUpdate`
+- `deleteScheduledData(inputData: string, { blockHeight: number | null }): SQLUpdate`

 These can be used to schedule an event that happens in 5 minutes (ex: a potion whose status wears off eventually).

-The `precompileName` argument in `createScheduledData` needs to be one of the keys of the object defined through [paima precompiles](../325-creating-events/300-precompiles/100-introduction.md).
+The `precompile` argument in `createScheduledData` needs to be one of the values of the object defined through [paima precompiles](../325-creating-events/300-precompiles/100-introduction.md).
 The associated precompile address will be used as the `userAddress` when the event is triggered.

 :::tip
 Scheduled data works off of `blockHeight` and not timestamps.
 You can learn more about the technical challenges that lead to this design, as well as ways to mitigate this in the [emulated block docs](../300-react-to-events/3-funnel-types/400-stable-tick-rate-funnel.mdx).